glat/MultiLinter/README.md

 MultiLinter has few options in VS2019.
 You'll find a MultiLinter page in the VisualStudio preferences.
 It allows you to:

 1. Enable a verbose debug window to find some configuration error
 2. Switch linting time.
-You can lint the file at save or in real time.
+You can lint the file at save time or in real time.
 3. Enable multiple linting.
 Yes!
 You can lint same file with several linters, if you want.

-First step is to configure it by editing the default config file which placed (usually) in "%USERPROFILE%\\.multilinterrc.json" path.
-This is a Json file which overrides the internal configuration you can find in repository file.
+First step is to configure it by editing the default config file which is placed (usually) in "%USERPROFILE%\\.multilinterrc.json" path.
+This is a Json file which overrides the internal configuration you can find in repository.

 Usually you need to override at least three properties for preconfigured linters, by this way: